 Configure a virtual environment

-Specify the location of the new virtual environment in the text field, or click and find location in your file system.
-Note that the directory where the new virtual environment should be located, must be empty!
+Specify the location of the new virtual environment in the Location field, or click and browse for the desired location in your file system.
+The directory for the new virtual environment should be empty.

-Choose the base interpreter from the list, or click and find a Python executable in the your file system.
+Choose the base interpreter from the list, or click and find the desired Python executable in your file system.

 --system-site-packagesoption of the virtualenv tool.

 If the desired interpreter is not on the list, click , and then browse for the desired Python executable (for example, venv/bin/python on macOS or venv\Scripts\python.exe on Windows).

 The selected virtual environment will be reused for the current project.